wongsyrone/Paragon-DKMS/README.md

 ## Usage

-**YOU MUST EXECUTE ./uninstall.sh FIRST TO CLEANUP ALL PREVIOUS UFSD MODULE FILES**
+**YOU MUST CLEANUP ALL PREVIOUS UFSD MODULE FILES AT FIRST TO AVOID PROBLEMS**

+**YOU CAN EXECUTE ./uninstall.sh OR USING COMMAND BELOW MANUALLY IF UNINSTALL SCRIPT CRASHED**

 #### First Kernel Install
 **DO NOT ADD /etc/fstab and /etc/modules ITEM IF YOU HAVE MULTI-KERNEL**